reactjs/react.dev/content/tutorial/tutorial.md

 **This is completely optional and not required for this tutorial!**

-This setup requires more work, but it lets you complete the tutorial using an editor of your choice.
+This setup requires more work but allows you to complete the tutorial using an editor of your choice.

 Here are the steps to follow: